Daniel J. Frey

 The mask of hate covers the fear of reprisal.

-That certain future that is coming, we all can see it now.
+That inevitable future that is coming, we can all see it now.

 A brotherhood of man where blacks and whites live together.